genesis-computing-ai/genesis-agents-public/README.md

 - Download ngrok.exe from https://ngrok-downloads.ngrok.com/ngrok.exe
 - Open terminal and run `ngrok config add-authtoken <ngrok_token>`
 - In terminal run `ngrok http http://localhost:8080`

+Another possible issue when deploying the native app in Snowflake using Windows
+- if you get an error in native app sayinh entrypoint file not found
+   - Open entrypoint.sh in Notepad++ -> Edit -> EOL Conversion -> Unix (LF) -> Save
+   - Recreate image using new entrypoint.sh file